 In 1666 Locke met the parliamentarian Anthony Ashley Cooper, later the first Earl of Shaftesbury.
 The two struck up a friendship that blossomed into full patronage, and a year later Locke was appointed physician to Shaftesbury’s household.
 That year he supervised a dangerous liver operation on Shaftesbury that likely saved his patron’s life.

-For the next two decades, Locke’s fortunes were tied to Shaftesbury, who was first a leading minister to Charles II and then a founder of the opposing Whig party.
+For the next two decades, Locke’s fortunes were tied to Shaftesbury, who was first a leading minister to Charles II and then a founder of the opposing Whig Party.
 Shaftesbury led the 1679 “exclusion” campaign to bar the Catholic duke of York (the future James II) from the royal succession.
 When that failed, Shaftesbury began to plot armed resistance and was forced to flee to Holland in 1682.
 Locke would follow his patron into exile a year later, returning only after the Glorious Revolution had placed the Protestant William III on the throne.

-John Locke’s Publications and Final Years
+John Locke’s Publications

 During his decades of service to Shaftesbury, John Locke had been writing.
 In the six years following his return to England he published all of his most significant works.

 The “Two Treatises of Government” (1690) offered political theories developed and refined by Locke during his years at Shaftesbury’s side.
 Rejecting the divine right of kings, Locke said that societies form governments by mutual (and, in later generations, tacit) agreement.
-Thus, when a king loses the consent of the governed, a society may remove him—an approach quoted almost verbatim in Thomas Jefferson’s 1776 Declaration of Independence.
+Thus, when a king loses the consent of the governed, a society may remove him—an approach quoted almost verbatim in Thomas Jefferson's 1776 Declaration of Independence.
 Locke also developed a definition of property as the product of a person’s labor that would be foundational for both Adam Smith’s capitalism and Karl Marx’s socialism.
+Locke famously wrote that man has three natural rights: life, liberty and property.

 In his “Thoughts Concerning Education” (1693), Locke argued for a broadened syllabus and better treatment of students—ideas that were an enormous influence on Jean-Jacques Rousseau’s novel “Emile” (1762).